Have you tried reading aloud with secondary students? I have, and the results are positive!

 I suspected that auditory learners would naturally enjoy my reading to them.
 But, I wondered, what could those learners expect in future years?

 Students who best retain auditory information should apply different methods for studying.
 For instance, they can read aloud to themselves or study flash cards aloud.
-Students who respond well to read alouds might do well with singing or rhyming information.
+Students who respond well to read-alouds might do well with singing or rhyming information.

 As I read aloud, I’ve reflected with students about the metacognition of the process.
 Do they enjoy hearing information?
 If so, how can we transfer that idea to the rest of their learning?
 Reading aloud with my high schoolers has allowed me to broach the topics of study skills, paper revisions, and audio books.

 Additionally, I model my thought process as I encounter unfamiliar words.
-I show students my learning: How I look up a word, attach it to prior knowledge, how I see the part of speech and become accustomed to the word.
-I don’t simply skip over a word or guess at the meaning.
-I show students that is is OK to not know everything.
-We simply need to use our resources.
+Show students your learning: How you look up a word, attach it to prior knowledge, how you see the part of speech and become accustomed to the word.
+As an adult, I know that not knowing everything is acceptable.
+Do young learners realize that?

 Management.

 Students are calm and engaged when you read to them.
 Reading aloud in class for only a few minutes focuses students.
+Sometimes, reminding everyone to actively listen helps.
+The simple goal of listening to learn can keep everyone focused.

 If a class and I are have an “off day,” I will grab a book of poetry or a picture book and read to them.
 Reading for secondary students should be fun, and when I engage students this way, the class is receptive.
 Another possible reason is that students feel a connection with their teacher, thus building relationships, which then improves classroom management. . .